xR is here. Where could it take you?

 our recent (xR) projects

-A Disguise media server is used as a bridge between the real world and the virtual one.
+A Disguise media server is used as a bridge between the real and the virtual world.
 At 120 frames per second, Disguise matches the position of the virtual camera with the position of the real-world camera.
 It uses this information to apply the image to the screens and extend the image beyond the edge of the video walls.

-The final image is made up of three parts: a back plate, a camera plate and front plate.
+The final image is made up of three parts; a back plate, a camera plate and a front plate.
 The back plate is everything behind your performer.
 The camera plate is the part of the image that contains your performer.
 Finally, the front plate is everything that needs to be in front of your performer.